advaitpaliwal/reminisc/reminisc/api/README.md

 - **Method**: `POST`
 - **Request Body**:
   - `query` (string): The user input to be processed.
+  - `user_id` (string): The ID of the user associated with the input.
 - **Response**:
   - `content` (string): The content of the processed memory.
-  - `metadata` (object): Additional metadata associated with the memory.
+  - `metadata` (object): Additional metadata associated with the memory, including the `user_id`.
-- **Description**: Processes the user input, creates a memory if necessary, and returns the processed memory.
+- **Description**: Processes the user input, creates a memory if necessary, and returns the processed memory for the specified user.